 Installation Qualification

-According to the lab guide, there are several things to check when performing installation qualification.
+There are several things to check when performing installation qualification.
 One can identify critical components that significantly influence the machine’s performance and check that they are all available.
 The best way is to look at the supplier’s list of deliverables and confirm that each one is present.
 For machines with accessories and consumables, one must be sure that all these are available for the device to work efficiently.

 Additionally, the machine’s operational utilities and resources should be available, including connection to a power supply, water, and drainage facilities.
 The installation qualification procedure confirms that all these requirements are in place before using the machine.